 How Much Can I Expect to Receive for My Damages?

-In case you or a loved one suffered injury in an auto accident, the medical bills can skyrocket easily.
-However, since another entity is deemed responsible for the accident, it’s their insurance company who should pay for your damages.
+In case you or a loved one suffered an injury in an auto accident, the medical bills can skyrocket easily.
+However, since another entity is deemed responsible for the accident, it’s their insurance company that should pay for your damages.

 However, aside from medical bills and lost wages, it’s quite difficult to determine the value of non-economic damages such as pain and suffering.
 Our team of lawyers will help you determine the true value of your damages in full.
 They will also provide you with details about what determines the total value of your case.

 After a car accident you can pursue damages for:

 Economic damages are a key aspect of car accident cases in NC.
 They include all of the out-of-pocket expenses that you’ve had to incur following the accident.
 Economic damages include things like emergency room bills, hospital stays, treatment and medication, rehabilitation, and other medical bills.
 Lost wages from time spent away from work and property damage caused by the accident are also calculated under economic damages.

 Non-economic damages are also a key element in NC car accident cases.
 They include any form of compensation for things like pain and suffering, emotional distress, and loss of enjoyment of life from the temporary or permanent disability or disfigurement suffered.
 The emotional trauma caused by disfigurement or disability that resulted from the accident is also calculated under the non-economic damages.
 Keep in mind that NC laws set no caps on the amount of damages you can be awarded under non-economic damages.

 Punitive damages are a form of monetary compensation to the victim meant to punish the defendant more for any seriously wrongful or intentional acts of negligence and to serve as a deterrence for the defendant and the public from engaging in similar actions.
 The main role of these damages is to serve as extra punishment, meaning they won’t always be awarded.

 How is Fault Determined in an NC Auto Accident?